 The Tableau Platform enables users to drive change in their organizations by leveraging the power of human visual perception to help people understand data.
 Once a Tableau user reaches understanding and insights and is ready to communicate to a broad audience, they can publish the resulting visualizations to either Tableau Server, Tableau Online, or Tableau Public.
-While the visual nature of Tableau presents special challenges for accessibility, Equal Entry is working with Tableau to help them create visualizations that are accessible to people with a wide variety of disabilities, including visual disabilities.
+Below are examples of Tableau workbooks that are published to Tableau Public and embedded in this web page.

 Equal Entry visitors that are new to Tableau can read Using Equal Entry’s Tableau Accessibility Demo & Test Dashboards to learn more about these dashboards.